RafaelNGP/OaksFinalCase/README.md

 # API actor control system

 This API has the functionality to register actors and directors, in order to filter searches.
-This filter is able to reduce the results for only the actors with the value, relevance, film genre and the available time required by the director.
+This filter is able to reduce the results for only the actors with the value, relevance, genre and the available time required by the director.

 ### Prerequisites